• Skip to primary navigation

 Regular mozzarella, on the other hand, is commonly produced from cow's milk.
 Varieties of mozzarella can differ based on their moisture content; high moisture mozzarella has a fresh and creamy flavor, but spoils faster, while lower moisture varieties have a longer storage life.

 The process of producing mozzarella involves stretching the hot curds of cheese, a method known as Pasta Filata, which gives this Italian cheese its trademark elasticity.
 Most often, fresh mozzarella is sold in balls, which are sometimes smoked to add an extra layer of flavor.
-Unlike so many other Italian cheeses, which taste better with aging, mozzarella is actually best consumed as fresh as possible.
+Unlike so many other Italian cheeses, which taste better with aging, mozzarella is best consumed as fresh as possible.

 Mozzarella has a soft, buttery flavor and texture, with a high moisture content that allows it to melt beautifully when heated.
 The mild flavor and creaminess pair well with the bright flavors of tomatoes and basil; it's also delicious atop crusty bread drizzled with olive oil and perfect for melting on a crispy-bottomed Cast Iron Pizza.